 Taxation is a significant consideration for foreign investors who seek to do business in Nigeria.
 This is in addition to other factors such as security, availability and access to power, rule of law etc.

-In order to promote world-wide economic development and to lessen the effects of double taxation on companies, the Organization for Economic Cooperation and Development (OECD) and the United Nations developed model Conventions (model double tax treaties) on Income and Capital.
-These models define the principles of permanent establishment, allocates taxing rights amongst nations and provides basis of information sharing and dispute resolution between contracting states.
+In order to promote worldwide economic development and to lessen the effects of double taxation on companies, the Organization for Economic Cooperation and Development (OECD) and the United Nations developed model Conventions (model double tax treaties) on Income and Capital.
+These models define the principles of a permanent establishment, allocates taxing rights amongst nations and provides the basis of information sharing and dispute resolution between contracting states.